Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 At criticality, the energy spectrum is no longer necessarily independent of the flux through the torus, and the degeneracy of energy levels on the torus may be broken, with different flux sectors exhibiting different energy spectra.
 Nevertheless, the identification between the disc and the torus with trivial flux persists, and for critical local Hamiltonians applied both on the torus and on the disc, the disc necessarily exhibits the same energy spectrum as obtained on the torus when the flux through the torus is constrained to be $\mbb{I}$.

-Recall now that each scaling dimension obtained from the energy spectrum is associated with a local scaling operator.\cite{cardy1996,difrancesco1997} In \rcite{feiguin2007}, it is argued that the classification of scaling dimensions on the torus by the value of the flux through the torus translates into an equivalent classification of local scaling operators, and that when in the ground state, only local scaling operators associated with a flux of $\mbb{I}$ may cause local perturbations.
+Recall now that each scaling dimension obtained from the energy spectrum is associated with a scaling operator (see Refs.~\onlinecite{cardy1984} and \onlinecite{cardy1986}; also reviewed in \rcite{difrancesco1997}).
+Where the ground state is associated with the identity operator of the CFT, these scaling operators are local.
+In \rcite{feiguin2007}, it is argued that for a critical ring of Fibonacci anyons on the torus, scaling operators may also be classified according to the flux through the torus of their associated energy eigenstates, and it is proposed on topological grounds that only local scaling operators associated with a flux of $\mbb{I}$ may appear as local perturbations of the critical Hamiltonian.
+In the present paper we see that the spectrum of valid local perturbations on the disc is the same as that on the torus, because only the local scaling operators associated with a flux of $\mbb{I}$ have local counterparts on the disc.